 functions to calculate SHAP values, so we

 cannot directly add it to {shapviz} for now.
-Just use a wrapper like
+Use a wrapper like

 this: